Rjesh2006/examination_structure_flowchart/Estimate.md

+ ⚠️ **Disclaimer**: The resource configuration and cost estimates provided here are based on the current deployment plan for the Student ERP database.
+These figures are indicative and subject to change.
+We follow an agile approach and remain flexible to adjust resources and capacity based on evolving needs and usage patterns.

 # Azure Cloud Infrastructure Proposal
 ## Enterprise-Scale Centralized ERP System for Multi-College University
 ### Supporting 2.7 Million Students with 50k Concurrent Users